Dr Tom Diethe is currently an Applied Science Manager in Amazon Research, Seattle, USA.

 Our video accompanying the paper “Releasing eHealth Analytics into the Wild: Lessons Learnt from the SPHERE Project” is up on the KDD YouTube channel:

-Tom specialises in probabilistic methods for machine learning and data fusion, including time-series modelling of human behaviour, unsupervised, active, and transfer learning approaches.
+Tom specialises in probabilistic and deep learning methods for machine learning applications in the life sciences, including data fusion, online/sequence/time-series modelling, unsupervised/active/transfer/self-supervised learning approaches.
 He has a Ph.D. in Machine Learning applied to multivariate signal processing from UCL, and was employed by Microsoft Research Cambridge where he co-authored a book titled “Model-Based Machine Learning”, an early access online version of which is available at http://www.mbmlbook.com.
 He also has significant industrial experience, with positions at QinetiQ and the British Medical Journal, during which time he has performed application-driven research, and has pioneered large-scale production-ready software engineering projects.
 He is a fellow of the Royal Statistical Society and a member of the IEEE Signal Processing Society.
-Contact him at [email protected]